twopercentjazz/CSB310_AltLangProj/README.md

 > following concepts as they relate to Java (similarities/differences).
 > </pre>
 > <pre>
-> -  object-oriented programming
+> object-oriented programming
+>
+> In my experience C# handles incorporating OOP concepts very similarly to Java.
+To elaborate,
+> C# uses classes and objects, inheritance, encapsulation, and polymorphism.
+There are some
+> minor syntax differences between the languages but there is robust documentation for
+> C# online so it was easy to find what I needed.
+Visual Studio made it easy to organize
+> my classes, similar to using IntelliJ IDEA.
 > </pre>
 > <pre>
+> file ingestion
+>
-> -  file ingestion
+> In my experience C# handles file ingestion (particularly for csv/text) very similarly to
+> Java.
+To elaborate, like Java, C# has a File class that lets you check if a file exists
+> before ingesting the data.
+To ingest the file I used a Stream Reader in C#, where I use
+> the Buffer Reader in Java.
+One difference was that in C# you can perfrom file ingestion
+> in a Using block so you don't have to explicitly close the Reader object after use.
 > </pre>
 > <pre>
-> -  conditional statements
+> conditional statements
+>
+> In my experience C# handles
 > </pre>
 > <pre>
-> -  assignment statements
+> assignment statements
+>
+> In my experience C# handles
 > </pre>
 > <pre>
-> -  loops
+> loops
+>
+> In my experience C# handles
 > </pre>
 > <pre>
-> -  subprograms
+> subprograms
+>
+> In my experience C# handles
 > </pre>
 > <pre>
-> -  unit testing
+> unit testing
+>
+> In my experience C# handles
 > </pre>
 > <pre>
-> -  exception handling
+> exception handling
+>
+> In my experience C# handles
 > </pre>

 ### List 3 libraries you used (if applicable) and explain them.